-Returns a 32-bits checksum for the given string.
+Returns a 32-bit checksum for the given string.
 The checksum is just the sum of all the bytes in the string (unsigned).

-3.6 Math module
+Math module

 The Math module allows you to calculate certain values from portions of your file and create signatures based on those results.